My name is Julie Creffield and I am a Runner.

 To make sure you don’t miss my newest posts, you can subscribe via RSS or e-mail I also do a round up email each Month to coincide with OneBigFatRun our FREE Virtual 5K.
 You can also take part in a fun social media chat on Tuesdays 9pm – 10pm GMT (+1)

-If you have been inspired by my story and would like to work more closely with me then check out the get involved section of this website, I offer 121 coaching and can deliver talks and workshops.
+If you have been inspired by my story and would like to work more closely with me then check out the get involved section of this website, I offer group coaching via The Clubhouse and can also deliver talks and workshops for health organisations and businesses.
 Check my diary to see where I am running next too and give me a wave if you see me!!

 I sometimes review products and services that might be of interest to my followers but BEWARE I always give my honest no holds barred opinion, and I sometimes work more closely with brands I feel synergy with on sponsored posts or with affiliate partnerships (like Chaffree underwear for example) but I always disclose any financial incentives just to be transparent with my readers.
 To check out previous reviews search the product review category on the blog.